-Although we consolidate the results of our VIE, we only have access to the assets or earnings of our VIE through our contractual arrangements with our VIE and its shareholders.
+Although we consolidate the results of the VIE, we only have access to the assets or earnings of the VIE through our contractual arrangements with the VIE and its shareholders.
 See "Item 4.
 Information on the Company-C. Organizational Structure" For restrictions and limitations on liquidity and capital resources as a result of our corporate structure, see "-Holding Company Structure."